lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

 **Table View**: The table to the right of "Select Constraints" enables additional search constraints.
 Use the leftmost boxes select the columns to be returned by the query.
-A set of principal columns will be pre-selected for each table, as seen in the top image on this page.
+A set of principal columns will be pre-selected for each table.
-Use the funnel icon to only view selected columns.
+Use the funnel icon to only view selected columns; this is necessary to see all of the principal colums at once, as they are not all at the top of the list.

 .. figure:: /_static/portal_table_view.png
     :name: portal_table_view